Fascinating Irish Kings and Queens Who Changed History

 Queen Maeve alternate photo

 Queen Maeve was a passionate leader whose warriors fought vehemently for her.
-Maeve or Medb as she is also known, appears in rich Irish history and folklore.
+Maeve, or Medb as she is also known, appears in rich Irish history and folklore.
 The lore tells the stories of the fierce Celts who ruled the Emerald Isle early in the ancient days before modern civilization.
-Queen Maeve is one of the most well-known, revered and written about queens in Irish history.

 Queen Maeve’s iron fist rule took place over the province of Connacht in the West of Ireland.
-Feared by her enemies and allies alike, Maeve insisted on amassing equal wealth to her husband, Ailill mac Máta so they can rule the land together.
-They were equal in every aspect but one; Ailill had a prized bull that none of Medb’s herd could measure up to.
+Feared by her enemies and allies alike, Maeve insisted on amassing equal wealth to her husband, Ailill mac Máta so that they could rule the land together.

+They were equal in every aspect but one: Ailill had a prized bull that none of Medb’s herd could measure up to.
 Maeve was so hungry for power and the throne that she embarked on one of the most infamous tales in Irish mythology: ‘The Cattle Raid of Cooley’.
 Her aim?
-To obtain Ulster’s prize bull by any means necessary.
-She did so and became a victorious queen of the land, but many people in Ireland paid a heavy price for her success.
+To obtain Ulster’s prized bull by any means necessary.

 Cattle Raid of Cooley Connolly Cove